 Once you’ve determined whether or not you qualify for unemployment benefits, the next step will be to apply.
 The information you will need to apply consists of your social security number, your driver’s license number, and a 4 digit pin number (you will pick your pin).You can either apply online or call to apply.

 Wisconsin makes it very easy to apply online through this website: https://ucclaim-wi.org/InternetInitialClaims/InfoBasicRequirements.asp.
 When applying online, make sure you hit the submit button and print out your confirmation page.
 If you do not see a confirmation then your application has not been submitted successfully.

 When applying on the phone, you will use an automated touch tone service.
-The phone number you dial will depend on where you live.

 The hours to apply on the phone are:

 - Sunday: 9AM-5PM

 - Saturday: 9AM-2:30PM

 Once you have completed your application, you will receive a letter in the mail letting you know whether or not you have been approved.
 If you did not qualify, the letter will explain why you were not approved.
 If you were approved, the letter will give you the information regarding your weekly payments, and certification schedule.
 You must complete a weekly claim certification in order to start receiving payments.
 If you fail to complete your certification you will not receive any benefits.